flowscripter/docs/design/domain-model-concepts.md

 Flowscripter plugins can be discovered and installed using the CLI.

+### Commands

+A command wraps Javascript functionality in a function so that it can be simply executed as a CLI command line argument.

+A command consists of a name, a version, dependencies on other plugins, Javascript and a definition of command line arguments and how these are mapped to arguments in the Javascript logic.

 ### Extensions

 Defined extension types are:

 - *operator*
 - *data model*
+- *data store*
 - *registry*
-- *datastore*
 - *payload type*
 - *attribute key*

-An extension consists of a name, a version, dependencies, Javascript and optionally native code libraries.
+An extension consists of a name, a version, dependencies on other plugins, Javascript and optionally native code libraries.

 Payload types and data models can extend the Javascript API.

 Most of the core Flowscripter functionality is implemented via extensions to the core runtime.

-### Commands

-A command wraps Javascript functionality in a function so that it can be simply executed as a CLI command line argument.

-A command consists of a name, a version, dependencies, Javascript and a definition of command line arguments and how these are mapped to arguments in the Javascript logic.

-### Operators
+##### Operators

 An operator is implemented in native code and exposed via a Javascript binding.